|

 Team building, goal setting, communication, and organization are key components to being an engaged leader.
 Participants at this level will have the opportunity to explore concepts of leadership, improve their leadership skills in an engaged way, learn tools to promote positive mental health, and gain an understanding of self and others.

-Level 2 is appropriate for students who 1.) have attended Level 1, OR 2.) are entering 9th grade in the fall of 2024 and have not attended camp before.
+Level 2 is appropriate for students who 1.) have attended Level 1, OR 2.) have not attended camp and are entering 9th grade in the fall of 2024 and have not attended camp before.

 LEVEL 3: ADVOCATE